swabhs/open-sesame/README.md

 ## Data Preprocessing

 This codebase only handles data in the XML format specified under FrameNet.
+The default version used in FrameNet 1.5, but this is compatible with versions 1.6 and 1.7.

-However, we first reformat the data for ease of readability.
+As a first step the data is preprocessed for ease of readability.

 1. First, create a `data/` directory here, download FrameNet version 1.$x and place it under `data/fndata-1.$x/`.
 Also create a directory `data/neural/fn1.$x/` to convert to CoNLL 2009 format.